This is a persistent problem, and not a passing one, lasting on an average 6 to 8 months, affecting the quality of life of an individual.

 1. Arbitrary interference:

 Drawing conclusions on the basis of sufficient or irrelevant evidence: for example, thinking you are worthless because an open air concert you were going to see has been rained off.

 Focusing on a single aspect of a situation and ignoring others: E.g., you feel responsible for your team losing a football match even though you are just one of the players on the field.

 exaggerating the importance of undesirable events.
-E.g., if you scrape a bit of paint work on your car and, therefore, see yourself as totally awful driver.
+E.g., if you scrape a bit of paintwork on your car and, therefore, see yourself as a totally awful driver.

 underplaying the significance of an event.
 E.g., you get praised by your teachers for an excellent term’s work, but you see this as trivial.